hermanTenuki/ASCII-Generator.site/README.md

 It will run faster locally than on actual website because of multi-threading (website is on virtual single-core cpu), file uploading time and actual distance to the server (ping).

-P.S.
-Take a note that all the uploaded images will store in ```_temporary_images/``` folder.
-This is made so that you don't need to re-upload the file to use settings after a first upload.

 ## Used repositories

 For creating this project, several open-source repositories were used: